mayuraviraj/weekly-report-summary-service/Readme.txt

 issue.tracker.api - This property should be point to third party issue tracking system.
 For development use default with locally running simulator provided in third-party-api-sim project redis.server - Redis server redis.port - port for Redis server data.cache.service - If redis server is not available service can be run with local cache.
 Use "local" value for this.
 To switch to redis, use "redis" value.
+System is tested with redis standalone server.
+Cluster connection configuration still pending since we need proper Redis cluster to do that.
+Currently i don't have one.

 Test Coverage